Juan Bobo: Juan Bobo in U.S. popular culture

+Children's theater companies enact the Juan Bobo stories, often in the form of puppet plays.

 In New York City, a group of grade school children made a Juan Bobo animated film, and children's Juan Bobo play scripts are available.
 A float with Juan Bobo characterizations was also part of the 156th Carnaval de Ponce on 2 March 2014 in Ponce, Puerto Rico.

 Internationally

 The Chilean actor/singer Antonio Prieto sang a popular Juan Bobo ballad in recognition of the folkloric character.
 On May 4, 2012, the School Librarians Association of Puerto Rico created an all-day special event in Villalba in homage and recognition of Juan Bobo and his legacy.